Venetian Dalmatia: Morean War

-In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.
+In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni Kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.

 In the Morean War, the Republic of Venice besieged Sinj in October 1684 and then again March and April 1685, but both times without success.
 In the 1685 attempt, the Venetian armies were aided by the local militia of the Republic of Poljica, who thereby rebelled against their nominal Ottoman suzerainty that had existed since 1513.
 In an effort to retaliate to Poljica, in June 1685, the Ottomans attacked Zadvarje, and in July 1686 Dolac and Srijane, but were pushed back, and suffered major casualties.
 With the help of the local population of Poljica as well as the Morlachs, the fortress of Sinj finally fell to the Venetian army on 30 September 1686.
 On 1 September 1687 the siege of Herceg Novi started, and ended with a Venetian victory on 30 September.
 Knin was taken after a twelve-day siege on 11 September 1688.
 The capture of the Knin Fortress marked the end of the successful Venetian campaign to expand their territory in inland Dalmatia, and it also determined much of the final border between Dalmatia and Bosnia and Herzegovina that stands today.
 The Ottomans would besiege Sinj again in the Second Morean War, but would be repelled.

 On 26 November 1690, Venice took Vrgorac, which opened the route towards Imotski and Mostar.
 In 1694 they managed to take areas north of the Republic of Ragusa, namely Čitluk, Gabela, Zažablje, Trebinje, Popovo, Klobuk and Metković.
 In the final peace treaty, Venice did relinquish the areas of Popovo polje as well as Klek and Sutorina, to maintain the pre-existing demarcation near Ragusa.

 The "Linea Mocenigo" in 1718 Dalmatia was named after Sebastiano Mocenigo, one of the last famous Doges of Venice.
-Indeed, in Dalmatia -after the Treaty of Passarowitz- he obtained some small advances for his Dalmatia, taking the areas of Signo and Imoschi in the hinterland.
-That was the last enlargement of Venetian Dalmatia (that partially enjoyed the "Age of Enlightment" experienced by Venice during Illuminism) until the Napoleon conquest in 1797.
+Indeed, in Dalmatia -after the Treaty of Passarowitz- he obtained some small advances for Venice, taking the areas of Sinj and Imotski in the hinterland.
+That was the last enlargement of Venetian Dalmatia (that partially enjoyed the "Age of Enlightment" experienced by Venice) until the Napoleonic conquest in 1797.
 However, Venetians lost Čitluk and Gabela to Ottomans according to this treaty.

-Last decades
+End and aftermath

+The Republic of Venice was dissolved in 1797 by Napoleon Bonaparte, after which its territories were divided between French First Republic and the Habsburg monarchy.
+The Venetian possessions in Dalmatia were annexed by the Habsburgs.

-In 1797 AD, during the Napoleonic wars, the Republic of Venice was dissolved.
-The Venetian Dalmatia was included in the Napoleonic Kingdom of Italy from 1805 to 1809 AD (the Republic of Ragusa was included in 1808 AD), and later in the Illyrian Provinces from 1809 AD.
-After the final defeat of Napoleon, the entire territory was granted to the Austrian Empire by the Congress of Vienna in 1815 AD.
+Subsequently, the area was ceded to the French client state Kingdom of Italy in 1805, and in 1809 it came under the direct control of the First French Empire and was incorporated into the Illyrian Provinces.
+After the final defeat of Napoleon, the Illyrian Provinces were annexed by the Austrian Empire in 1815 and Kingdom of Dalmatia was created.